6 Fun strategies for teaching reading comprehension

 3. Becoming fluent readers

-Fluency is all about reading, like how people talk.
+Fluency is all about reading text like how people talk.
 The only way students become more fluent readers is by having multiple opportunities to read while also experiencing what fluency sounds like.

-All of these activities give students much needed practice to help with accuracy, speed, and expression:
+All of these activities give struggling readers practice to help with accuracy, speed, and expression:

-1. Use Draw It for students to practice the “Scoop Phrases” technique.
-Upload sentences where students have to group words together to train their eyes to read phrases instead of word by word.
+- Use Draw It for students to practice the “Scoop Phrases” technique.
+Upload graphic organizers for sentences where students have to group words to train their eyes to read phrases instead of word by word.
 Students mark the sentences up, then read the phrases aloud.

-3. Use Nearpod’s Collaborate Board for practice with punctuation.
+- Use Nearpod’s Collaborate Board for practice with punctuation.
 Write a sentence without any punctuation and have students decide what punctuation would be best.
 The students read the sentence depending on expression – voice raised at the end for question mark (?), passion with an exclamation point (!), or even a calm tone for a period (.).
-This activity helps students realize that ending marks tell us how to read with expression.
+This activity helps students realize that ending marks help us learn how to read with expression.

 4. Develop and improve vocabulary

 Vocabulary instruction of the 21st century surpasses the days when students broke out dictionaries in class, searching through pages and transcribing definitions onto paper.
 At the time, that’s all classrooms really had at their disposal.
 Using Nearpod and its selection of activities, teachers build lessons that make words have more personal relevance.
-Students interact with content to make deeper connections for richer vocabularies.
+Students interact with content to make deeper connections for richer vocabularies when teaching reading strategies.

-Try a few of these activities to give a boost to student vocabulary:
+Try a few of these activities to give a boost to student vocabulary, reinforcing instructional reading and writing strategies:

-1. Use Matching Pairs to talk about ELA vocabulary.
-Many ELA vocabulary like explain, analyze, predict, summarize/compare & contrast, etc, are Tier 2 vocab terms that cross-curriculum.
-ELA is a good time to really learn and address these terms.
-Tier 2 vocabulary is high-frequency vocabulary on standardized tests.
+- Use Matching Pairs to talk about ELA vocabulary.
+Many ELA vocabulary words, such as ‘explain,’ ‘analyze,’ ‘predict,’ ‘summarize,’ and ‘compare & contrast,’ are Tier 2 vocabulary terms that span across the curriculum.
+ELA is a good time to learn and address these terms.
+Tier 2 vocabulary consists of high-frequency words commonly found on standardized tests.

-3. Use Collaborate Board to create a “Graffiti Wall.”
+- Use the Collaborate Board to create a “Graffiti Wall.”
 Post words in the question section and have kids add sticky notes to illustrate the term.

 5. Dive deep into reading comprehension

 Reading comprehension all boils down to processing texts and making meaning, all while integrating these skills into what the reader already knows.
 Comprehension is no small feat.
 Students must read, re-read, mark up, and work with texts.
-They must practice answering literal and figurative questions, inferring, drawing conclusions, and note-taking.
+They must practice answering questions literally and figuratively, inferring, drawing conclusions, and note-taking.

 They can do all of these things using Nearpod in the following ways:

-1. Pull in the texts you are reading and work on the overall comprehension skill – bring questions in from the core curriculum to practice.
+- Pull in the texts you are reading and work on the overall comprehension skill – bring questions in from the core reading and writing curriculum to practice.
 Use Venn Diagrams and other templates from Nearpod’s activity banks.

 6. Make grammar interactive